 Stormont Leaders Demand Answers Over Vetting of Former Police Ombudsman

-Northern Ireland's First Minister Michelle O'Neill and deputy First Minister Emma Little-Pengelly have called for urgent clarification from the UK Government after DUP leader Gavin Robinson alleged that former Police Ombudsman Marie Anderson was appointed despite existing security concerns.
+Northern Ireland's First Minister Michelle O'Neill and deputy First Minister Emma Little-Pengelly have called for urgent clarification from the UK Government after DUP leader Gavin Robinson alleged that former Police Ombudsman Marie Anderson was appointed to one of Northern Ireland's most sensitive public roles in 2019 despite a refusal by the security services to grant her clearance — allegations that have drawn the case into the widening Mandelson vetting scandal engulfing Westminster.

 Background

 The Police Ombudsman for Northern Ireland is a highly sensitive post, requiring access to secure data and intelligence relating to policing.
-The role was created as part of the peace process to provide independent oversight of the Police Service of Northern Ireland.
-Ms Anderson served in the position from 2019 until her retirement.
+The role was created as part of the peace process to provide independent oversight of the Police Service of Northern Ireland, and its holder must be trusted by all communities and political traditions.
+Ms Anderson served in the position from 2019 until her retirement in December 2025.
+The Northern Ireland Office has acknowledged the concerns raised and stated it is reviewing its records related to her appointment.

 Key Developments

-DUP leader Gavin Robinson raised the issue in the House of Commons, claiming it was incredible to learn that in Northern Ireland a political appointment was made following the refusal to clear an individual for security access.
-He further alleged that Ms Anderson had engaged in legacy issues despite Security Service concerns.
+DUP leader Gavin Robinson raised the issue in the House of Commons, claiming it was "incredible" to learn that a political appointment had been made in Northern Ireland following the refusal to clear an individual for security access.
+He further alleged that Ms Anderson had engaged in legacy issues despite Security Service concerns about her suitability for the role.
+The allegations are particularly significant given that the Stormont Executive was not functioning at the time of the 2019 appointment, meaning the decision was made directly by the UK Government through the Northern Ireland Office without the involvement of locally elected ministers.

-First Minister O'Neill highlighted that the appointment was made directly by the UK Government, as the Stormont Executive was not functioning at the time.
-She stressed the importance of transparency to avoid speculation and maintain public confidence.
+First Minister O'Neill highlighted that the appointment was made directly by the UK Government and stressed the importance of transparency to avoid speculation and maintain public confidence in the ombudsman's office.
 Deputy First Minister Little-Pengelly called for a full investigation into the allegations.
+The Northern Ireland Office stated it is examining its records and will respond in due course.

 Why It Matters